stevej/tt05-minipit-stevej/README.md

 This design is a programmable interrupt timer allows you to specify when a digital line is pulled high after a given number of clock ticks, the timer can either repeat or be one-shot.

+This started as a reimplementation of the Intel 8253 programmable interrupt timer and I eventually stripped it down to the bare minimal configuration and wires required to be functional within the wire and gate constraints of a TinyTapeout project.

 ## Quickstart

-The following is pseudocode for can configuring an interrupt pin to go high for one cycle after 10 cycles (plus 2 for setup).
+The following is pseudocode for configuring an interrupt pin to go high for one cycle after 10 cycles (plus 2 for setup).

 ```
 uio_in = 0xA0